 Besides being loaded with healthy protein, eggs also help people feel more satisfied and prevent them from overeating.

-How many grams of protein in one egg?
+How many grams of protein are in one egg?

 One large hard-boiled egg (50g) contains 211 calories, 17.1g of protein, and 14.4g of fats.